 Dr. Rachita, Chief Infertility & IVF Specialist at Indira IVF Hospital, Explained That: “IVF or In-vitro fertilization, fertility medications are used to stimulate the ovaries into releasing healthy eggs.
 These eggs are then removed from the woman’s ovaries and fertilized in a lab.
 The fertilized eggs then multiply.”
 Once they have multiplied, the embryos are transferred to the woman’s uterus.
 The embryo must then attach itself to the wall of the womb or uterus to confirm the pregnancy.

 For an IVF patient, the “two weeks wait” time after embryo transfer is an emotionally difficult time.
-It is very hard to wait for the decision which has taken so many efforts, time and of course money- whether you are rewarded with positive pregnancy test or not.”
-The most common question arises,” What to do after embryo transfer to increase success?”There is not a specific answer to this question but below are the best advises after embryo transfer given by the fertility experts from Indira INF and Fertility center:
+It is very hard to wait for the decision which has taken so many efforts, time, and of course money- whether you are rewarded with a positive pregnancy test or not.”
+The most common question arises,” What to do after embryo transfer to increase success?”There is not a specific answer to this question but below are the best advice after embryo transfer given by the fertility experts from Indira INF and Fertility center:

 What to eat after the embryo transfer?
 Well, eat like you are pregnant already.
 Instead of listening to what others eat after their embryo transfer focus on your balanced and healthy diet.
 There is no “miracle food” Make your nutritionally balanced diet including fruits, vegetables, proteins, fibers, carbs.
-Also check on with your doctor regarding Vitamins, folic acid and other supplements you should take.
+Also check on with your doctor regarding Vitamins, folic acid, and other supplements you should take.
 Needless to say that you should avoid all harmful substances like alcohol, caffeine, and nicotine.

 Continue your supportive medications as instructed by your doctor.
 Never avoid a single medicine prescribed.
 These medicines help to keep your embryo alive and make your uterus environment optimal.
 Create a chart of all the medicines and complete your dose.

 Avoid heat completely.
-Hot baths, hot yoga, sauna, heating pads or anything that can raise the temperature of your uterus and should be strictly avoided after embryo transfer.
+Hot baths, hot yoga, sauna, heating pads, or anything that can raise the temperature of your uterus and should be strictly avoided after embryo transfer.